Al Oliver: Career stats

 Oliver batted .300 or more eleven times.
-His 2,743 career hits rank 45th on the all-time list.
+His 2,743 career hits rank 58th on the all-time list.
+In the time of his career, he was third in hits among all players, behind Pete Rose and Rod Carew.
 He also ranks among all-time top 50 in games played (2368), total bases (4083), RBI (1326) and extra-base hits (825).
 He was among the league's top ten in doubles nine times and among the league's top ten in hits nine times as well and finished in the top ten in batting average nine times.
 Five times he was among the league's top ten in total bases and four times he was in the top ten in RBIs.
 Because of these feats, his name has been mentioned more than once as a possible inductee into the Baseball Hall of Fame.